 Blood Diamond is a film that has been a hot topic in the newspapers over the past few weeks.
 With a chilling message, big budget and good reviews backing the film (New Yorker, The Washington Post, Los Angeles Times and the Chicago Tribune among many others), it seems to be Academy Award material.
 Though, it is not without a bit controversy, according to a press release by the New York Post, Warner Bros. withheld the extra’s prosthetic limbs, which was part of their payment, to coincide with the release of the film.
 The studio denies the report.

 The movie opens with a montage describing the problem of conflict “blood” diamonds.
-The situation in Sierra Leone is also described during this montage and sets a bleak tone for the film.
+The situation in

 During his time in the fields, Solomon found a diamond the size of a raccoon’s brain (approximate size of raccoon’s brain 30 grams, which equals 150 carats).
 This piques Danny’s interest and fuels his ambitions to leave the West African coast forever.
 Danny offers to use his smuggling contacts to reunite Solomon’s family in exchange for the diamond.
 Solomon only cares about his family, so he accepts the deal.